Sussumu/My-Bookmarks/README.md

 ### Design

-[Color picker](https://color.hailpixel.com) - simple color picker to create a palette.
-Choose the color by moving your mouse and scrolling the page.
+[Color picker](https://www.colorbox.io/) - an actually good color picker by Lift

 [This is Responsive](https://bradfrost.github.io/this-is-responsive/index.html) - Patterns and resources for responsive design